realmcu/HoneyGUI/doc/en/sample/Fruit_Ninja/Fruit_Ninja.rst

 .. _Requirements:
 Requirements
 --------
-Refer to the Installation section of `Get Started`_.
+Refer to the Installation section of :ref:`Get Started` .

 .. _Source File:
 Source File